Sameer515/SASTauditremover/README.md

 ## Features

 - **Audit SAST Settings**: Check SAST status across all organizations in a Snyk group
-- **Disable SAST**: Easily disable SAST for specific organizations
+- **Disable SAST**: Easily disable SAST for specific organizations or multiple organizations from a file
-- **Manage SAST Projects**: List and delete SAST projects
+- **Manage SAST Projects**: List, export, and delete SAST projects
+- **Bulk Operations**: Process multiple organizations or projects using file inputs
 - **Generate Reports**: Export audit results in JSON and Excel formats
-- **User-friendly CLI**: Interactive command-line interface with rich output
+- **User-friendly CLI**: Interactive command-line interface with rich output and confirmation prompts

 ## Prerequisites